zhehaowang/zhehao.me/essays/addressing-self.md

 Do not think that the troubles you face are the biggest adversity, or decide what few accomplishments you have deserve the attention and praise of all, or boast what little you own and realize.
 Listen attentively, show compassion, be supportive, learn from them, and heartily congratulate them for their achievements.

-Greed, vanity and ignorance often cloud our judgment, do not fall victim to the temptations of such.
+Greed, vanity and ignorance often cloud our judgment, do not fall victim to the temptation of such.

+### On canon, change, and principles

 ### Courage, determination and discipline